openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 The `position` Channel will as a general rule indicate the actual position of the window (resp. roller shutter) in percent (0% ..
 100%).
 When a window is in motion towards a new target position, the Channel will display the target position.
 And when the motion has completed, it will display the final actual position.
-In case of errors, (e.g. a window is commanded to a target position when it has been opened manually), the Channel will display as `UNDEF`.
+In case the Bridge cannot determine the position (e.g. a window is commanded to a target position when it has been opened manually) the it will display as `UNDEF`.

 ### Channels for "actuator" Things